dailybruin/the-stack/_posts/2022-04-21-sports-records.md

   <canvas id="men-bb-chart"></canvas>
 </div>

 In terms of individual records, UCLA men's basketball appears to do the best with certain categories of statistics.
 Four different players: Jelani McCoy (75.6% FG%), Lonzo Ball (73.15% 2PT%), Darren Collison (52.5% 3PT%), and Rod Foster (95% FT%), appear in the top 100 leaders for their respective shooting statistics.
-UCLA has also had a few historic rebounders: Bill Walton in 1973 with 506 and Kevin Love with 415, and assistors (a very rarely used term): Larry Drew with 256 and Lonzo Ball with 274.
+UCLA has also had a couple historic rebounders: Bill Walton in 1973 with 506 and Kevin Love with 415, and assistors (a very rarely used term): Larry Drew with 256 and Lonzo Ball with 274.

 But do individual record-bearers correlate with success in March Madness tournament?
 Let's take a look:
 <div>
   <canvas id="men-bb-chart2"></canvas>
 </div>

+UCLA's Women's basketball has also seen it's fair share of success.
+With the most notable player statistically being Denise Curry, leading UCLA in highest points in a single season (930) as well as rebounds (360).
 <div>
   <div id="wbb-stats-menu" style="display: inline; float: left;"></div>
   <canvas id="women-bb-chart"></canvas>